dvnguyen02/dbdiagram2SQLschema/README.md

-# DB Diagram to JSON Schema with Fine-Each diagram
+# DB Diagram to JSON
 ## Why This Project?

 While experimenting with **Qwen2.5-VL** across various vision-language tasks, I discovered that the base model struggled significantly with structured diagram interpretation.
 When I fed it ER diagrams and database schemas, the results were inconsistent and often incomplete - missing tables, incorrectly identifying relationships, or producing malformed JSON outputs.

-This is one of the example that I tried:
+This is one of the examples that I tried:

 ![Example](inference/case1.png)